“Bear one another’s burdens, and in this way you will fulfil the law of Christ” Galatians 6:2

 The course is provided by the diocesan office and run by deaneries.
 It may be lead by clergy or Readers with the assistance of experienced Lay Pastoral Assistants.
 If you are interested in the course, talk with your clergy or Readers to see if course can be delivered in your deanery.

 Each student receives course material and there is some preparation work.
 You will need up to an hour or two per week.

 You will need the permission of your incumbent or minister in charge to attend this course.

 The course provides part of the training for Lay Pastoral Assistants but is open to all.
 Parishes are also welcome to use individual sessions from the course, such as ‘Listening Skills’ as stand-alone sessions.
 If you feel called to become a Lay Pastoral Assistant after the course, there is a further session to be held with your minister, an assessment and appropriate safeguarding .

 Exploring Pastoral Care replaces the Lay Pastoral Assistants Course.
 The name has been changed to allow more people to benefit from the course without necessarily going on to become commended Lay Pastoral Assistants.
-It is being piloted during 2019 and will be available for deaneries upon request to the Diocesan Office.
+It is available for deaneries upon request to the Diocesan Office.